grz0zrg/fsynth/README.md

 * The main limitation of Fragment is the events granularity caused by the monitor refresh rate (60 or 120 FPS), this can be solved by running the browser without VSYNC, example for Chrome with the command-line parameter **--disable-gpu-vsync** this may be not ideal for visuals.
 This will be solved as monitor / gpu progress is made with hopefully ideal granularity (granularity of human auditory system ENV / TFS is typically 1 to 3ms which mean ideal would be something like 500 FPS or double than that)
 * Discrete mapping of frequencies can be seen as a limitation, especially for additive synthesis, this is mostly solved by increasing the resolution of the canvas.
 * Additive synthesis : Phases are randomly assigned
-* Many synthesis parameters cannot be mapped well due to RGBA data, this limit the number of algorithms / modulation for example.
-This would require multiple output framebuffers, it was already tried and is relatively easy to implement but it come with a high performance hit. (the client basically send data * 2 or more)

-## Notes

-- WebAudio oscillators and the WebAudio Worklet mode can only have two output channels (L/R) due to performances issues

 ## Tips and tricks